-Our target group is frail aged people and their carers, or people with a disability who are eligible through Disability Care Australia (you must be of Age pension age or receiving the Disability Support Pension).
+Our target group is frail aged people and their carers, or people with a disability who are eligible through National Disability Insurance Scheme (NDIS).
+You must be of Age pension age or receiving the Disability Support Pension.

 If you are assessed and are not eligible for the service, our assessment staff will try to assist you with other options of care by supplying the numbers of private agencies to contact.